 Haynes died in 2007 in Belleville, Illinois, but leaves a long legacy of musical excellence.
 When he relocated back to St. Louis, he taught piano lessons, passing on his years of experience to a new generation of musical talent.

-One of those students was Chris White, a talented musician who now serves as the accompanist for the St. Louis Symphony Orchestra IN UNISON Chorus—a resident chorus that specializes in the performance and preservation of music of African and African American traditions.
+One of those students was Chris White, a talented musician who served as the accompanist for the St. Louis Symphony Orchestra IN UNISON Chorus—a resident chorus that specializes in the performance and preservation of Black American musical expression.

-Eric Dundon is the SLSO’s Public Relations Manager.
+Eric Dundon is the SLSO’s Public Relations Director.